Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 plastic end cap.
 An indentation in the cartridge base allows for proper flare installation.

-> 🔴 Accidental discharge of the flare cartridges can cause injury to
+> 🔴 Accidental discharge of flare cartridges can cause injury to
 > personnel or damage to the aircraft.
 <!-- The master dispenser safety pin must be
 installed at all times when loading, unloading or maintaining the system. -->